-Street address of each parcel of real property in which I Nature of had an interest at the return date/at any time since 30 interest June

-B. Sources of income

-1 Sources of income I reasonably expect to receive from an occupation in the period commencing on the first day after the return date and ending on the following 30 June

-Sources of income I received from an occupation at any time since 30 June

-Description of occupation Name and address of employer or description of office held (if applicable) Name under which partnership conducted (if applicable)
+Street address of each parcel of real property in which I had an interest at the return date/at any time since 30 June B. Sources of income 1 Sources of income I reasonably expect to receive from an occupation in the period commencing on the first day after the return date and ending on the following 30 June Sources of income I received from an occupation at any time since 30 June Description of occupation Name and address of employer or description of office held (if applicable) Name under which partnership conducted (if applicable)

-2 Sources of income I reasonably expect to receive from a trust in the period commencing on the first day after the return date and ending on the following 30 June

-Sources of income I received from a trust since 30 June

-3 Sources of other income I reasonably expect to receive in the period commencing on the first day after the return date and ending on the following 30 June

-Sources of other income I received at any time since 30 June [Include description sufficient to identify the person from whom, or the circumstances in which, that income was received]

-C. Gifts

-Description of each gift I received at any Name and address of donor time since 30 June

-D. Contributions to travel Name and address of each person who made any financial or other contribution to any travel undertaken by me at any time since 30 June Dates on whic undertaken ch travel was Name of States, Territories of the Commonwealth and overseas countries in which travel was undertaken E. Interests and positions in corporations Name and address of each corporation in which I had an interest or held a position at the return date/at any time since 30 June Nature of interest (if Description of position (if any) Description of principal objects (if any) of corporation (except in case of listed company)

-F. Were you a property developer or a close associate of a property developer on the return date?
+2 Sources of income I reasonably expect to receive from a trust in the period commencing on the first day after the return date and ending on the following 30 June Sources of income I received from a trust since 30 June Name and address of settlor Name and address of trustee 3 Sources of other income I reasonably expect to receive in the period commencing on the first day after the return date and ending on the following 30 June Sources of other income I received at any time since 30 June [Include description sufficient to identify the person from whom, or the circumstances in which, that income was received C. Gifts Description of each gift I received at any time since Name and address of donor 30 June D. Contributions to travel Name and address of each Dates on which travel was Name of States.
+Territories of the person who made any financial or undertaken other contribution to any travel Commonwealth undertaken by me at any time and overseas since 30 June countries in which travel was undertaken E. Interests and positions in corporations Name and address of each Nature of Description of Description of principal objects corporation in which I had an interest (if any) position (if any) interest or held a position at the (if any) of return date/at any time since 30 corporation (except in case of June listed company) F. Were you a property developer or a close associate of a property developer on the return date?
 (Y/N)

-G. Positions in trade unions and professional or business associations Name of each trade union and each professional or business association in which I held any position (whether remunerated or not) at the return date/at any time since 30 June Description of position

-H. Debts

-Name and address of each person to whom I was liable to pay any debt at the return date/at any time since 30 June

-I. Dispositions of property

-1 Particulars of each disposition of real property by me (including the street address of the affected property) at any time since 30 June as a result of which I retained, either wholly or in part, the use and benefit of the property or the right to re-acquire the property at a later time

-2 Particulars of each disposition of property to a person by any other person under arrangements made by me (including the street address of the affected property), being dispositions made at any time since 30 June, as a result of which I obtained, either wholly or in part, the use and benefit of the property

-J. Discretionary disclosures
+G. Positions in trade unions and professional or business associations Name of each trade union and each professional or Description of position business association in which I held any position (whether remunerated or not) at the return date/at any time since 30 June H. Debts Name and address of each person to whom I was liable to pay any debt at the return date/at any time since 30 June I. Dispositions of property 1 Particulars of each disposition of real property by me (including the street address of the affected property) at any time since 30 June as a result of which I retained, either wholly or in part, the use and benefit of the property or the right to re-acquire the property at a later time 2 Particulars of each disposition of property to a person by any other person under arrangements made by me (including the street address of the affected property), being dispositions made at any time since 30 June, as a result of which I obtained, either wholly or in part, the use and benefit of the property J. Discretionary disclosures